Quick links to posts about online networking, blogging, and other forms of publicity for writers and book authors

 Elsewhere on the Web:

-The whole book marketing enchilada, courtesy of Brian Feinblum, BookMarketingBuzzBlog
+Get the whole book marketing enchilada, courtesy of Brian Feinblum, at the BookMarketingBuzzBlog.

 Got all that?
 Dennis Cass, the author of Head Case: How I Almost Lost My Mind Trying to Understand My Brain, is feeling the pressure too: